 - May an eligible entity be a partner in more than one GEAR UP Partnership or State grant?

 - Do GEAR UP grants have required activities?

 - Are GEAR UP grantees required to have a scholarship component?

 1. What is the Gaining Early Awareness and Readiness for Undergraduate Programs (GEAR UP) program?

 The GEAR UP program is a discretionary grant program designed to significantly increase the number of low-income students who are prepared to enter and succeed in postsecondary education.TOP

-The FY 2011 application package must be downloaded from Grants.gov.
+Application packages are downloaded from Grants.gov.
 There is a range of resources, including a list of Frequently Asked Questions and troubleshooting tips, on the Grants.gov Help page at http://grants.gov/help/help.jsp.
-An applicant may also contact Grants.gov by phone or use live chat via the Contact Us page at https://grants-portal.psc.gov/ContactUs.aspx.TOP
+An applicant may also contact Grants.gov by telephone or use live chat via the Contact Us page at https://grants-portal.psc.gov/ContactUs.aspx.TOP

 3. How will applicants be selected to receive grants?